-For non-service nodes:

-- Add the name of the service node for a node to the node definition.
-(Ex. "servicenode=xcatSN01") This is the name of the service node as it is known by the management node. - Set the "xcatmaster" attribute.
-This must be the name of the service node as it is known by the node.
-This may or may not be the same value as the "service node " attribute.
+- Add "service" to the "groups" attribute of all the service nodes. - Add the name of the service node for a node to the node definition.
+(Ex. "servicenode=xcatSN01") If this is not set the default service node is the xCAT management node.
+This is the name of the service node as it is known by the management node. - If the node is on a different subnet you must also set the "xcatmaster" attribute.
+This must be the name of the service node as it is known by the node. - The "setupnameserver" attribute must be explicitly set to "yes" or "no".
+(Ex. "setupnameserver=no")